 Wikipedia segment.

-Posted in: BlackRock, BlackRock Advisors UK, BlackRock Fund Advisors, Business Principles, Environment, Fossil Fuels, GoogleNews, John Donovan, Pennsylvania Shell ethylene cracker plant, Plastics Recycling, Pollution, Royal Dutch Shell Plc, Shell Chemicals, Shell PLC, Sin Stocks.
+Posted in: BlackRock, BlackRock Advisors UK, BlackRock Fund Advisors, Climate Change, Environment, Fossil Fuels, GoogleNews, Royal Dutch Shell Plc, Shell PLC, Sin Stocks.